Italy PM flies in as Libya frees Sicilian fishermen - RFI

 "In a few hours they will be able to hug their families and loved ones."

-The plight of the eight Italians, six Tunisians, two Indonesians and two Senegalese has gripped Italy since they were seized on September 1 by the forces of strongman Khalifa Haftar, who controls Benghazi.

-Di Maio said he and Conte had met with Haftar, who is waging war against the UN-recognised government of Prime Minister Fayez al-Sarraj in the west.
+Di Maio said he and premier Giuseppe Conte had met with Haftar, who is waging war against the UN-recognised government of Prime Minister Fayez al-Sarraj in the west as part of the North African country's conflict.

 "The government continues to firmly support the stabilisation process in Libya.
 This is what Prime Minister Giuseppe Conte and I reiterated to Haftar today during our talks in Benghazi," he said.